 To get started, simply start a new audit, and from the setup options, scroll down to Extraction, and click to open up the Content Search option.

-Then click on the green Add Rule button.
+Then click the button at the top to toggle Content Search on and then on the green Add Rule button.

 Once you've added your rule, you can stop there, or just keep adding more rules.
 You will see all your rules in the audit setup page, ready for you to start the audit.

 For example, if we wanted to crawl our site and understand how often we reference Sitebulb as a 'crawler' vs a 'website auditor', we could set it up like this:

 With a Sitebulb Pro license, there is no limit to the number of rules you can add, so collect all the data you need (with a Lite license there is a limit of 3 rules).

 Once you're done adding rules and any other audit setup configurations, hit Start Now at the bottom right of the screen, to start the audit.